 Take gravity out of the equation.

-A newborn baby is used to being a little fish in your tummy, with amniotic fluid and your placenta supporting them.
+A newborn is used to being a little fish in your tummy, with amniotic fluid and your placenta supporting them.
 All of the changes of this bright new world, including gravity, are things your baby has to adjust to on their own time.
-While we can’t eliminate gravity completely, we can reduce its effect on tummy time.
+While we can’t eliminate gravity, we can reduce its effect on tummy time.

-In the first couple of weeks of life, use your chest as a tummy time landing pad.
+Use your chest as a tummy time landing pad in the first couple of weeks of life.
 Lie back against your couch, kick your feet up, and allow your body to rest while you encourage your sweetie to lift their head to see you.
-As the weeks pass, begin lowering yourself down more and more to make your baby work harder to see their favorite thing: YOU.
-Not only does this help with motor development, but can be used during skin-to-skin time, too, which has endless benefits for both parent and babe.
+As the weeks pass, lower yourself down more and more to make your baby work harder to see their favorite thing: YOU.
+Not only does this help with motor development, but it can also be used during skin-to-skin time, which has endless benefits for both parent and babe.

 Make it fun!